History of feminism: Access to education and employment

 Anna Wheeler was influenced by Saint Simonian socialists while working in France.
-She advocated for suffrage and attracted the attention of Benjamin Disraeli, the Conservative leader, as a dangerous radical on a par with Jeremy Bentham.
-She would later inspire early socialist and feminist advocate William Thompson, who wrote the first work published in English to advocate full equality of rights for women, the 1825 "Appeal of One Half of the Human Race".
+She advocated for suffrage and attracted the attention of Benjamin Disraeli, the Conservative leader, as a dangerous radical.
+She would inspire early socialist and feminist advocate William Thompson, who wrote the first work published in English to advocate full equality of rights for women, the 1825 "Appeal of One Half of the Human Race".